trollixx/node.qml/README.md

 # Node.qml
-Node.qml is an effort to provide a Node.js compatibility layer to QML applications.
+Node.qml is an effort to provide a [Node.js](http://nodejs.org/) compatibility layer to QML applications.

-Potentially, QML applications should be able to use majority of Node.js libraries without any modifications involved.
-Project, that use Node.js C++ addons, will not be supported.
+Potentially, QML applications should be able to use majority of Node.js libraries.
+Node.js C++ addons will not be supported.

 **The project is in a Work-In-Progress state, and is not ready for any practical use.**